 While Giving Tuesday is a wonderful one-day event, for many schools, it is not enough to overcome the persistent challenges that you have in your budget.
 There are two things that no school has enough of: time and money.
 The best fundraiser from the eyes of a time strapped school administrator is one that requires a very small investment in time.
 And preferably one that doesn’t involve getting your kids to sell stuff!
 When I was researching this article and doing Google searches, I was floored by the number of school fundraising companies that want you to use your students to sell things.
 I get it.
 How do you say no to the nice little kid trying to sell you wrapping paper, magazines, cookies, etc.?
 But we all know that parents (and probably administrators) are not fond of the door-to-door approach.

 The best school fundraiser is one that you set up and it passively works in the background, raising money.
 In reviewing the following ideas, you will probably be struck that these are not new, revolutionary ideas.
 In fact, I hope that you have currently a few them in place.
 These will not replace any fundraising that you currently have in place.
-But, these are some easy things that you can do to bring in some incremental revenue with a minimum amount of work.
+But, these are some easy fundraising tips for schools that can bring in some incremental revenue with a minimum amount of work.

 Amazon has a program called Amazon Smile where a portion of your purchase is donated to a charity of your choice.
 This is a great opportunity for your parents to support your school by doing nothing more than continuing to shop at Amazon.
 How much can you make?
 It is not a lot of money (0.5% of the purchase), but for the effort – it can’t be beat.
 Let’s try to ballpark what you could reasonably expect to earn.
 According to Statista, the average Prime customer spends $1300/year and non-Prime customers spend $700 at Amazon.
 Let’s call it $1,000 to make the math easier.
 So, if 400 of your families spend the average for the year, 0.5% of $400,000 in purchases nets out to $2,000 / year.